 Because the vast majority of stops are routine and gradual, tractor-trailer drivers won't notice the stronger brakes unless they get into panic situations, manufacturers say.
+Getting there

 To get the reduced stopping distances, or RSDs, manufacturers are using larger front and rear S-cam drum brakes, and in some cases air disc brakes.
 Fasteners in the brakes are also slightly larger.
 Front axles and suspensions are slightly stronger to take greater forward weight transfer that comes in the more severe panic-type stops.

 Traditional 15-inch-diameter by 5-inch-wide drum brakes on steer axles have been replaced with 16.5- by 5-inch or a 16.6- by 6-inch size, brake manufacturers say.
 Some drive-axle drum brakes are wider, with 16.5 by 7 and 16.5 by 8.625 sizes predominating.
 And friction materials have been reformulated for higher performance.